Platform-OS/platformos-documentation/pages/getting-started/transactables/managing-transactable.md

 ---
-title: Creating Transactable
+title: Managing Transactable
-permalink: /getting-started/transactables/creating-transactable
+permalink: /getting-started/transactables/managing-transactable
 ---
 Similarly to user profiles, for which we were creates a file in `instance_profile_types` first, before we start building a form for project, we need to create [TransactableType](/reference/transactable-type).
 It defines the business rules of the transaction associated with this transactable - whether it is time based booking, an offer or something else.
 This files also will define available property of project.